q2ebanking/pytest-factory/README.md

 #### decorators
-pytest-factory represents fixture factories with decorators, which are executed during test collection to generate the fixture for the test being collected. these decorators can be applied to test classes and functions, allowing the user to create a hierarchy of default and override fixture settings when representing the possible permutations of call types and response types in a complex architecture.
+pytest-factory represents fixture factories with decorators, which are executed during test collection to create the fixture for the test being collected. these factories can be applied to test classes and functions, allowing the user to create a hierarchy of default and override fixture settings when representing the possible permutations of call types and response types in a complex architecture.

 #### included fixture factories
-pytest-factory comes with fixtures for:
+pytest-factory comes with factories for:
 - requests package - intercepts outbound calls and route them to http fixtures
 - http/smtp/ftp - maps outbound http calls to mock responses
 - mock_request - generates an inbound http request

-these pre-made fixture factories can be used as models for users to create their own. the methods in pytest_factory.framework.helpers can make this as easy as defining one function containing one function call!
+these pre-made factories can be used as models for users to create their own. the methods in pytest_factory.framework.helpers can make this as easy as defining one function containing one function call!

-#### fixture parser TODO
+#### fixture factory parser TODO
-fixture factories can even be generated from file. pytest-factory comes with fixture parser with an interface for users to create their own parser adapters. the fixture parser can operate in two modes:
+factories can even be generated from file. pytest-factory comes with a factory parser with an interface for users to create their own parser adapters. the factory parser can operate in two modes:
-- load the fixtures as a module so the user can manually generate tests by importing the fixtures
+- load the factories as a module so the user can manually generate tests by importing and applying them where needed
-- load the fixtures then generate test cases based on the possible permutations of request and response. see "test generation" below for more details. examples of types of adapters:
+- load the factories then produce test cases based on the possible permutations of request and response. see "test generation" below for more details. examples of types of adapters:
 - logging
-  - parses requests/responses from logs then generates a test case that matches the live behavior
+  - parses requests/responses from logs then generate test case that matches the live behavior
   - TODO maybe add a logging adapter that will format logs to leave breadcrumbs for this parser?